 - Pull the thread through to form a second picot.
 Then travel the needle inside the cord, exiting one focal bead width away.

 - Continue adding picots and focals until you have enough for your bracelet.
 When measuring, remember to include the rows of spacer beads (you are about to add another section of these) and the button loop closure.
-Keep in mind that focal bead size matters – larger beads bring the cord farther from your wrist, so they need to be a touch longer to fit.
+Keep in mind that focal bead size matters – larger beads bring the cord farther from your wrist, so those bracelets need to be a touch longer to fit.

-- Inside the cord, travel your needle until it exits where you want to begin your section of spacers.
+- Inside the cord, travel your needle until it exits where you want to begin your second section of spacers.

 - Repeat the spacer process above, but in the opposite order.
 Decrease the number of beads in each successive row.
+I ended my first set of spacers with 6 seed beads, so I will begin this section with 6 seed beads and decrease by one each row.

 - Place your button shank side up between the cords.
 Position the button so that the edge reaches, but does not cover, the section of spacer beads.
 Insert the needle near the thread exit point and travel inside the cord to exit next to the button shank.